fox-run-holdings/laravel-teams/INSTALLATION.md

 This command will automatically:
 - Publish configuration and views
 - Run migrations
-- Add teams route to `routes/web.php`
+- Add teams routes to `routes/web.php`
-- Add teams navigation to your header
+- Add team dropdown to your navbar
 - Create the teams view

 ### Alternative: Manual Installation